(A pdf version of this policy is available for download here)

 vii the resolutions made.

-s A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council’s code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on his right to participate and vote on that matter.
+t A councillor or a non-councillor with voting rights who has a disclosable pecuniary interest or another interest as set out in the Council’s code of conduct in a matter being considered at a meeting is subject to statutory limitations or restrictions under the code on their right to participate and vote on that matter.
+FC / SC / SCM

-t No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
-See standing order 5d (viii) below for the quorum of a committee or sub-committee meeting.
+u No business may be transacted at a meeting unless at least one-third of the whole number of members of the Council are present and in no case shall the quorum of a meeting be less than three.
+See standing order 5d (viii) for the quorum of a committee or sub-committee meeting.
+FC

-u If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
-The business on the agenda for the meeting shall be adjourned to another meeting
+v If a meeting is or becomes inquorate no business shall be transacted and the meeting shall be closed.
+The business on the agenda for the meeting shall be adjourned to another meeting.
+FC / SC / SCM

-v Meetings shall commence at 7pm and not exceed a period of 3 hours, unless the Council resolves to continue to sit to complete the business on the agenda.
+w Meetings shall not exceed a period of 2.5 hours, unless the Council resolves to continue to sit to complete the business on the agenda.